Skip to main content

 For physical-goods orders, as you fulfil the order you can update the shipping status so Points reflects the right state on the customer’s transaction history:

-curl -X POST https://api.papp.sa/api/v1/orders/{uuid}/status \
+curl -X POST https://business.papp.sa/api/v1/orders/{uuid}/status \

 -H "x-api-key: $POINTS_API_KEY" \